DKeAlvaro/DKeAlvaro.github.io/blog/Keepworking.md

 ---
 Fuck!
 Its so hard to write things that are coherent and make sense!
 I have been writing for over 30 minutes and still don't know how to organize this post.
 I guess I will improve the more I write.

 At the moment I am twenty years old.
 I was born on October 7, 2003 in Madrid, Spain.
 I grew up in an upper-middle-class family with my two brothers and my parents.
-My parents have always been there as well as the rest of my family and I am very grateful for that, and I know that I have always been in a privileged situation for this reason.
+My parents have always been there as well as the rest of my family and I am very grateful for that, and I know that I am very privileged for this reason.
 When I was 17 years old, I moved to The Netherlands to study a Bachelor's Degree in Data Science & AI.
 I knew no one there, no friends or family.

 'Why' is a question I often get asked, but to be honest, I don't completely remember.
 All I know is that my parents gave me the possibility to do study abroad, I did research and found out about this specific programme that mixed some topics I enjoyed during high-school: Math and Programming.
 When I came here, I had no idea about my future plans.
 I did not think about what I wanted to do after graduating.